 Epilepsy Support Group

 Living with epilepsy is challenging.
-Talking to other people with epilepsy can be helpful, which is why we offer support groups for our epilepsy patients and their families.
+Talking to other people and families who are living with epilepsy can help you cope and find ways to support yourself and each other.
+That’s why we offer support groups for our epilepsy patients and their families.
 Penn State Health Milton S. Hershey Medical Center and the Epilepsy Association of Western and Central PA co-sponsor an epilepsy support group every month from 6 to 7 p.m.